 A wardrobe without a Safari jacket is rather like a wardrobe without a Trench coat – it’s just not complete.
 Originally this style of khaki-colored, self-belted, patch pocketed, jacket was meant to be worn while tromping through the African bush.
 Then, in 1968, Yves Saint Laurent created a Safari look for his Spring/Summer collection.
 What was once utilitarian staple has been a fashion statement ever since.

 I have a real “thing” for safari jackets.
 The one I’m wearing here is made of a rather thick cotton.
 Although it’s a bit too stiff to be super comfortable, I find it very glamorous and simply can’t part with it.
-I like the safari look so much that even though I have another fitted beige jacket with similar detailing I would happily add an LL Bean classic version to my closet.
-I just don’t know where it will fit, and I feel guilty adding yet another version of something I already have.
+I like the safari look so much that even though I have another fitted beige jacket with similar detailing I would happily add several more to my closet.
+I haven’t indulged in this urge because I just don’t know where another will fit and I feel guilty adding yet another version of something I already have.

 I have worn this leopard skirt before on this blog, and I was getting dressed I couldn’t help but think about Scott Schuman’s interview with Style.com.
 In it he expresses a certain amount of distain for the fashion blogger and her “limited wardrobe”.
 Like many of my fellow style bloggers I felt a bit hurt by his statement.
 The Sartorialist was the first fashion blog I ever read.
 I still look at his posts almost every day and find both his photography and his subjects inspirational.